 Aside from open-source it also makes use of the industry-standard AES-256 bit encryption making the data packets secure to transmit over the internet.
 Since it is open-source, it is compatible with a whole host of platforms.

 One minor issue of the OpenVPN protocol is the relatively hard initial setup.
-Fortunately, many VPN software does this setup for you.
+Fortunately, many VPN software do this setup for you.

 The Best VPN Tunneling Protocol

 Taking everything into consideration, OpenVPN is the best tunneling protocol.
 There are many reasons for it, such as: